 Because of the asynchronous nature of email, this is my favorite way to communicate!
 I am a public school teacher, so I do not answer my phone while I am teaching.
 In fact, in all interpersonal situations, I’m so old-fashioned that I give 100% of my attention to anyone in my physical presence by appointment or arrangement.
 Even though I don’t answer my phone during the day (because I can’t answer the phone while I’m teaching) I check my email and text messages with great frequency throughout the day (between classes, during lunch, during my prep/planning time).
 If you want to contact me by phone, you should first either email or text me (email is preferred but I will respond to your text), and we’ll set up a time for a phone call.

 My workday is also not the only time I don’t answer my phone unless I have a pre-arrangement with you.
-Because I teach English to Chinese children over the Internet, I go to bed really early!
-The Chinese eastern coastal cities are fifteen hours ahead of us on the clock.
+Because I get up very early in the morning (around 3:30am or 4:30am, depending on the day), I go to bed really early!
+I do not take phone calls after 6:30pm in the evening.
 When I go to bed I turn my phone off.
-(Again, yes, I am very old-fashioned this way…)
+(Again, yes, I am very old-fashioned this way…) I do not take phone calls in the morning until I’m driving to work (by pre-arrangement, and hands-free, of course).

 This is the beauty of that premiere asynchronous communication delivery system, email!
 You can email me when it is convenient for you.
 I can email you back when it is convenient for me.
 Everybody’s happy!